jezamaster/JS-Input-Fields-Validator/README.md

               message3: 'Email must be at gmail.com domain',
               message4: 'Not a number',
               message5: 'Password must be at least 6 chars long and must contain an uppercase letter and a number',
-              message6: 'Passwords DO NOT match'
+              message6: 'Passwords DO NOT match',
+              message7: 'You must select some option'
             },
             error_message_styles: {
               marginBottom: '5px',